etclabscore/core-geth/README.md

 ## Managing versions

-`multi-geth` is a fork of [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum), but it uses Go modules.
+`multi-geth` is a fork of [ethereum/go-ethereum](https://github.com/ethereum/go-ethereum), but build dependencies have been upgraded to use [Go modules](https://github.com/golang/go/wiki/Modules).
 You can clone it anywhere in your filesystem (either inside or outside of `$GOPATH`).

 ## Building the source